 “Great going, Daria,” she whispered.
 “Run off with a noble and leave me with this mess.”

-And now everyone was fighting each other about it.
-Mom acted like Daria had been kidnapped, and dad was trying to calm her down while also asking some of the Empire guys in the fort to investigate.
+And now, everyone was fighting each other about it.
+Dad acted like Daria had been kidnapped, and mom was trying to calm him down while also asking some of the Empire guys in the fort to investigate.
 Not that they did.

-“We’re sorry, Mister Morgendorffer,” the officer had said, “but the Sloans are friends of the Empire.
+“We’re sorry,” the officer had said, “but the Sloans are friends of the Empire.
 Given their status, you ought to consider yourself lucky that their son has taken such an interest in your daughter.”

 Talking about dating or marrying a noble was one thing, but actually doing it?
 That could get scary.
 She remembered how that creep Turimar had threatened her, how helpless she’d felt.